medusajs/medusa/docs/content/deployments/server/deploying-on-microtica.md

 ### Step 3: Connect an AWS account

-In the last step you select the environment in which you want to deploy the template.
+In the last step before deployment, select the environment in which you want to deploy the template.
 An existing default environment called `development` will be preselected here, or you can create a new environment.

 Then, connect your AWS account when prompted.
 This process takes only a few seconds, so afterward only choose the region you want to deploy in.